microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().hover(selector[, options])](#framehoverselector-options).

 #### page.innerHTML(selector[, options])
 - `selector` <[string]> A selector to search for an element.
-If there are multiple elements satisfying the selector, the first will be checked.
+If there are multiple elements satisfying the selector, the first will be picked.
 See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<null|[string]>>

-Resolves to the `node.innerHTML`.
+Resolves to the `element.innerHTML`.

 #### page.innerText(selector[, options])
 - `selector` <[string]> A selector to search for an element.
-If there are multiple elements satisfying the selector, the first will be checked.
+If there are multiple elements satisfying the selector, the first will be picked.
 See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<null|[string]>>

-Resolves to the `node.innerText`.
+Resolves to the `element.innerText`.

 #### page.isClosed()